xpuria/HERALD/README.md

-# Fin-HRM: Financial Hierarchical Reasoning Model
+# Herald: Hierarchical Embedding and Reasoning for Adaptive Long-short Trade Detection

 A hierarchical reasoning architecture adapted for financial time series classification.
 This implementation combines Vector Quantized Variational Autoencoders (VQ-VAE) for pattern tokenization with a dual-module reasoning system that processes information at different temporal scales.